Paige Layle: Personal life

-Layle uses they/them and she/her pronouns, and came out as a lesbian on February 6, 2025 after previously labeling themself as pansexual.
-They continue to reside in Kawartha Lakes, where they work as a teacher.
+Layle uses they/them and she/her pronouns, and came out as a lesbian on February 6, 2025, after previously labeling themself as pansexual.
+As of 2024, they reside in their hometown of Kawartha Lakes and work part-time as a dance teacher.

 In a 2025 video, Layle revealed that they had gone no contact with their parents in 2023.